 In addition to contributions to social security, contributions to unemployment insurance amount to:

 - and 2% for the employer.

-All these information are needed if you are looking for Payroll Turkey company.
+All this information is necessary if you are looking for a Payroll Turkey company.